-I-C DEFINITIONS OF SEXUAL HARASSMENT AND SEXUAL VIOLENCE

-Sexual harassment is defined under both Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972.
+PART I. DEFINITIONS AND CONSENSUAL RELATIONSHIPS

+A. Definitions of Sexual Harassment and Sexual Violence

 Prohibited under this policy are:

-1. "Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, including sexual violence, when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment."
-(Title VII of the Civil Rights Act of 1964 and its amendments and 29 Code of Federal Regulations, Volume 4, §1604.11);

-2. Harassment of students by any community members, by peer to peer and/or employee to employee (including supervisor to subordinate).
-Sexual harassment may also consist of unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature where grades or educational progress are made contingent upon submission to such conduct, or where the conduct has the purpose or effect of interfering with the individual's academic and/or work performance, or of creating an intimidating, hostile, or offensive educational and/or work environment.
-(Title IX if the Education Amendments of 1972);

-3. Harassment in connection with all academic, educational, extracurricular, athletic, and other programs of the College is prohibited whether on college facilities, on a college van or bus, or during any other College sponsored off-campus activity;

-5 ± 4 .
-Sexual harassment can also include, but is not limited to, such actions as:
+- 1. Unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature, including sexual violence, when (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment. - 2.
+Harassment of students by any community members, by peer to peer and/or employee to employee (including supervisor to subordinate).
+Sexual harassment may also consist of unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature where grades or educational progress are made contingent upon submission to such conduct, or where the conduct has the purpose or effect of interfering with the individual's academic and/or work performance, or of creating an intimidating, hostile, or offensive educational and/or work environment. - 3.
+Harassment in connection with all academic, educational, extracurricular, athletic, and other programs of the College is prohibited whether on college facilities, on a college van or bus, or during any other College sponsored off-campus activity. - 4.
+Sexual harassment can also include, but is not limited to, such actions as: - a.

-- a.
 Sex-oriented humor or abuse that includes derogatory or dehumanizing gender references. - b.
-Physical contact such as patting, pinching, or frequently and intentionally brushing against another's body. - c.
-Subtle or overt pressure for sexual activity.

-d.
-Preferential treatment or suggestions of preferential treatment conditioned on submitting to sexual conduct (often referred to as "quid pro quo" harassment)
+Physical contact such as patting, pinching, grabbing, or frequently and intentionally brushing against another's body. - c.
+Unwanted sexual advances or propositions, such as subtle or overt pressure for sexual activity, requests for sexual favors accompanied by implied or overt threats concerning the employee's job performance evaluation, a promotion or other job benefits. - d.
+Sexually oriented gestures, noises, remarks, jokes or comments about a person's sexuality or sexual experience, which create a hostile work environment. - e.
+Preferential treatment or suggestions of preferential treatment conditioned on submitting to sexual conduct (often referred to as "quid pro quo" harassment).